ProgrammingHSG/mycv/README.md

 ## How to use this CV template?

 #### General Information
+* It is recommended to open this project with the Google Chrome browser as some parts of the JavaScript code might not work in Safari
 * The recommended minimum screen size is 13-inches with a recommended resolution of 1400 × 1050px
+* The level of responsiveness of this website varies depending on the section.
+As a whole, this website is not adapted to mobile
 * It is not possible to add a section
 * When scrolling, the website transitions from one section to the other (with a smoothing effect).
 It is not possible to stay "in-between" 2 sections
 * When scrolling to the "About" section, the webstie automatically goes back to the landing page as these 2 sections go hand in hand